pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 trigger_file = '/var/lib/postgresql/9.6/trigger'
 restore_command = 'cp /var/lib/postgresql/9.6/archive/%f "%p"'
 ```
-Here, we are telling that when stand_by mode is on then save our connection info with the host address and replication as credentials.

 **NOTE:** In primary conf_info, you can replace `host={primary_server_ip}`, `user={rplication_name}` and `password={replication_role_password}`.

 Now, start the PostgreSQL server.
 The replica will now be running in hot standby mode.